jkenlooper/puzzle-massive/docs/quickstart.md

 # Quick Start Guide

-_Work in Progress_ and is not tested yet.

-Follow this guide instead of the [Local Development Guide](development.md) to get a working version of Puzzle Massive available locally on your own machine.
+Follow this guide instead of the [local development guide](development.md) to get a working version of Puzzle Massive available locally on your own machine.
 After following the steps listed here; the local development version of Puzzle Massive will be running on http://localhost:8080/ and will have a few